-Briana Marshall: Briana is Founding Partner at Brightspot Consulting.
-As a former fundraising professional for local, national and international organizations, Briana has over 12 years of experience in grant writing, marketing and special events.
-Prior to Brightspot, Briana was an independent grant consultant, working with organizations of all types and budget sizes in Maine and New Hampshire.
-In addition to Hospice Help Foundation, Briana is also a board member of The Sorrento Library and is a member and Past President of the Seacoast Rotary Club.
-Briana lives in Kittery, Maine with her fun-loving eight-year-old son, Max.
-Her favorite pastimes include playing tennis, hosting dinner parties, and spending time with family in her hometown of Sorrento, Maine.
+Briana Marshall: Briana is a Founding Partner and Grant Writer at Brightspot Consultants, a firm that inspires and equips nonprofits to thrive.
+Briana has over 12 years of experience in grant writing and supports more than a dozen nonprofit organizations each year with their grant writing initiatives.
+Briana is proud to be a native of Downeast Maine and a graduate of Bowdoin College.
+In addition to Hospice Help Foundation, Briana serves on the board of The Sorrento Public Library and is the Past President of the Seacoast Rotary Club.
+Briana lives in Kittery, Maine with her fun, fabulous, and soccer-obsessed eight-year-old son, Max; and their golden retriever, Willow.
+Her favorite pastimes include playing tennis, board/card games, and spending time with family in her hometown of Sorrento, Maine.

 Anne McSally – President: Anne is a retired pediatrician with a master’s degree in public health and additional experience in annual fund work.
 While her clinical background is in primary care and public health, Anne has received extensive training as a hospice volunteer and grief support peer facilitator for both children and their families.
 Anne has worked with several local hospice and regional groups where she has witnessed both professionally and personally the toll life threatening and life ending illnesses take on individuals and their families.
 She is honored to be a Board Member of Hospice Help Foundation and support its important vision and critical community mission.

 Sareen Sarna: Sareen is the Director of Development and Growth at Home Healthcare Hospice and Community Services.
-In her role, she is responsible for philanthropic strategies for multiple programs including Hospice, VNA, Meals on Wheels for 500 in Cheshire County, the Castle Enrichment Adult Day Center, Healthy Starts and transportation funding through reimbursement sources, donations, and grants.
-For over 15 years, she has been a cross industry healthcare leader focused on growth, specialty programs and process implementation.
-She is a Certified End of Life Doula.
-Sareen has served on many boards and was a fundraising consultant for the Lighthouse Hospice Foundation which transitioned to the National Hospice and Palliative Care Organization when Beacon Hospice was acquired by Amedisys Hospice.
-A native New Yorker, Sareen went to Colby Sawyer College and never left New Hampshire for good, but moved to the Seacoast where she lives with her husband.
+In her role, she is responsible for philanthropic strategies for multiple programs including Hospice, Home Healthcare, Meals on Wheels for 500 in Cheshire County, the Castle Enrichment Adult Day Center serving those with memory impairment, Healthy Starts funding through reimbursement sources, donations, and private grants.
+For almost 20 years, she has been a cross industry healthcare leader focused specialty programs and increasing education to expand access for quality end of life.
+In 2015, Sareen became a Certified End of Life Doula.
+Sareen has served on many boards, has a consulting practice where she had oversight for the operation and transition of the Lighthouse Hospice Foundation to the National Hospice and Palliative Care Organization when Beacon Hospice was acquired by Amedisys.
+A native of New York City, Sareen went to Colby Sawyer College and never left New Hampshire.
+She lives with her husband on the Seacoast where they share 9 God Children.

 Julie Stone – Vice President: Julie is the Director of Business Development and Strategy at Home Health & Hospice Care in Merrimack, New Hampshire.
 Her professional career has been focused in the areas of geriatrics, behavioral health and hospice.
 She is a strong community collaborator and works on community initiatives to ensure that under-represented populations needs are met.
 Her passion for hospice is driven by her positive personal experience which has significantly influenced her career.
 Julie is trained as a social worker, having earned her MSW from the University of New Hampshire, with a specialty in nonprofit management, community organizing and public policy.
 She serves on the Nashua Public Health Advisory Council and is a volunteer for Friends of Feral Cats New Hampshire.
 She is proud to serve as a board member for Hospice Help Foundation and work to further the organizational mission.